The Digital Swamp

 As a designer it’s tempting to suggest that apps fail due to bad interface design.
 But, while some interfaces are undoubtedly very poorly thought-out (witness the rage-inducing UI for the music software Sibelius), they rarely make or break an application.
 To take some high-profile examples- the messaging app Snapchat ignores many of the basic rules of interface design and still manages to retain its market share.
 Likewise Facebook continues to dominate the social media world despite being a nightmare to use for anything other than scrolling through the timeline.
 Apple is often held up as a leader in interface design but its iOS Podcast app still baffles me after years of use.
 What can we conclude from this?
 Only that failure doesn’t always hinge on ‘usability’.
 An interface might be confusing or awkward but, with sufficient motivation, people tend to work out what to do.

 So why do so many websites and applications fail to provide any value – either to the organisation that commissioned them or to the people they’re supposedly aimed at?
 Conventional wisdom suggests that failures are the result of an essentially Bad Idea™.
 Instead of providing a solution to an existing problem or responding to some unmet need these applications attempt to impose themselves on an indifferent public.
 Bad ideas, we’re told, come from people operating under the Field of Dreams assumption that ‘if you build it, they will come’.
-This assumption is then compounded by a form of observation bias wherein the longer someone fixates on their idea the harder it becomes for them to imagine anyone not caring about it.
+This assumption is then compounded by a pattern of behaviour known as ‘escalation of commitment’ whereby people cling to their initial idea even after it becomes untenable.
+In economics this is known as the ‘sunk cost’ fallacy.

 In my experience, however, truly bad ideas are quite rare.
 Most proposed applications – if followed through – would solve a real problem or help people with a real task.
 Nevertheless they end up failing due to some combination of the following factors.